al-arslan/notebooke_practice/exams_dataset/README.md

 # notebooke_practice
-using one file ad a guide to make this one
+using one file as a guide to make this one